kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

       - default
 ```

-And now prometheus has access to the new data.
+And now Prometheus has access to the new data.
 Let's check Prometheus:

 ```console
 $ kubectl -n prometheus port-forward prometheus-prometheus-operator-159378-prometheus-0 9090